uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 In esence, we apply the same states that we do at the time of Boostrapping a new minion via the UI, passing the necessary information as pillar data.

-The Java part that reacts to the minion startup event needs to be adjusted to take care of the entitlement migration and proper minion onboarding when the system is "Foreign/ANSIBLE" and needs to transition to "Salt/ANSIBLE".
+The Java part that reacts to the minion startup event needs to be adjusted to take care of the system type migration and proper minion onboarding when the system is "Foreign/ANSIBLE" and needs to transition to "Salt/ANSIBLE".

 NOTE: So far, those systems that are registered as "Foreign/ANSIBLE" are not necessary been ever contacted by Uyuni yet, this means we do not have the real `machine-id`, which is not part of the Ansible inventory, and which needed to do a proper matching while onboarding the new minion.
 This means, before triggering the "Bootstrap" of an Ansible client, the `machine-id` needs to be properly set to the registered system.
 Easily done by(executing a command on the Ansible system before executing the "boostrap" state.